when did you start writing / tell us about your early childhood?

 how do you balance writing and studying?

 I wish I could have an answer, but in truth, I don’t.
 Either I study, or I write.
 Studying is so different from writing—it’s so monotonous while writing (or any form of art) is so creative it’s impossible for me to conduct both of those activities side by side; both of them require a completely different mindset.
 Up till now I have been resorting to following a pattern of writing the whole year and then starting to shut off my creative instincts as exams come close.
 But that’s obviously getting harder each class, so I’ve now adapted to the very unhealthy routine of staying up late to write.

 what are some of the things that inspire you?

-It mostly just comes from the shows and movies I watch, the books I read, and the music I listen.
+It mostly just comes from the shows and movies I watch, the books I read, and the music I listen to.
 Apart from that, anything can inspire me.
 Even the slightest thing could make a gear click in my mind so I’ll have to pull out my phone and quickly write down an idea or a phrase in the Notes app.

-what place do you write in / do you have a specific time dedicated to writing?
+do you have a specific time/place dedicated to writing?

 Ideally, my room, at night.
 It has become a ritual for me to stay up late at night and write until I start to feel sleepy.
 I find the night to be so much more peaceful and inspiring, because no one can disturb me and it feels like everyone’s just gone and it’s just you and your work.